HISTORY: How We Began

 By Elizabeth Kerstens and Ellen Elliott

-The Plymouth Historical Museum will open its new special exhibit, “War’s Over…Now What?” on Wednesday, February 12.
-The exhibit will run through July 6.
+The Plymouth Historical Museum is spotlighting Michigan history during 2026, with two special exhibits celebrating the 250th anniversary of the United States of America.
+The first highlights the years 1776 to 1900 and runs through June 7; the second will focus on the years 1900 to 2026 and runs July 1-November 1.
 The Museum is located at 155 S. Main Street in Plymouth and is open Wednesday, Friday, Saturday, and Sunday 1-4 p.m.
-Admission is $7 for adults and $3 for children aged 6-17.
+Admission is $7 for adults and $3 for children 6-17.

 VIEW IN PUBLICATION